 What is Telemetry?

-Have you heard the term “telemetry” before?
+Have you heard of the term “telemetry” before?
 If you have but aren’t sure what it means, you aren’t alone!
 The term ‘telemetry’ comes from the Greek roots tele meaning “remote”, and metron meaning “measure”.

 What is a Hospital Telemetry Unit?

 The telemetry unit of a hospital is where patients go when they need continuous telemetry monitoring.
-Cardiac nurses (also called Telemetry nurses) work in the Telemetry unit because they have the training and experience necessary to help patients needing complex care.
+Cardiac nurses (also called telemetry nurses) work in the telemetry unit because they have the training and experience necessary to help patients needing complex care.

 Patient situations that often require telemetry monitoring